- Share this article on Facebook

 Megan Thee Stallion won three Grammys in March, including one in the top category of best new artist, and experts predicted she’d land nominations this year for her album Good News, but she only landed two nods: one for her work on Lil Nas X’s Montero and another for best rap performance.

-Another Grammys all-star, Taylor Swift, who won her third album of the year award earlier this year for her surprise summer 2020 release Folklore, was eligible again for the 2022 Grammys for her December 2020 release Evermore and did earn an album of the year nomination for that release, but that nod and one more were all she received, not landing any nominations for her single “Willow,” which she performed on the Grammys stage during the 2021 show.
+Another Grammys all-star, Taylor Swift, who won her third album of the year award earlier this year for her surprise summer 2020 release Folklore, was eligible again for the 2022 Grammys for her December 2020 release Evermore.
+While Swift was nominated for album of the year for Evermore, that was ultimately her only nod for the 2022 awards, not landing any nominations for her single “Willow,” which she performed on the Grammys stage during the 2021 show.

 Meanwhile, Miley Cyrus’ Plastic Hearts was quickly called out by fans on social media as a Grammys snub after failing to earn any nominations.